 Some progress has occurred.
 The recognition of the Berger Blanc Suisse demonstrates that major registries can update their positions.
 Increasing availability of genetic testing allows breeders to make informed decisions regardless of official positions.

 I hope future generations of breeders and breed club officials will approach color genetics with scientific literacy rather than inherited prejudice.
+Advances in DNA testing for the E locus now make it possible for any breeder to understand exactly what the e allele does and does not do.
 The e/e genotype is one normal variant in the rich tapestry of German Shepherd genetics.
 It produces beautiful, healthy dogs that deserve recognition, not discrimination.

 For those interested in the current state of genetics understanding, I recommend exploring resources on coat color genetics in dogs to see how the e/e genotype fits into the broader picture of canine pigmentation.